MinasWang/final_project_phase1/README.md

    * clamArm_listener.py : in charge of subscribe to topic 'anotherchatter' of whether the turtle have arrived the goal position.
    * map_building.txt : a simple description of how to map the environment in both simulation and real robot.

+* Note:
-* Note:to simulate the behavior of turtlebot of auto-navigation, please put the following three file in your `catkin_ws/rharmony/rbx1/rbx1_nav/nodes/`, and make sure they have the access of read and write. run command:
+   to simulate the behavior of turtlebot of auto-navigation, please put the following three file in your
+       `catkin_ws/rharmony/rbx1/rbx1_nav/nodes/`,
+   and make sure they have the access of read and write. run command:
        `chmod a+x final_project.py talker.py clamArm_listener.py`